American

 The

-Society's educational activities extend to college campuses through its student chapters,
+Society's educational activities extend to college campuses through its 281

 These organizations sponsor meetings, regional conferences, student